svenpetersen1965/PET_CBM_1541_Adapter/README.md

 Mike Naberezny  did some further inverstigation of the EPROM binary/disassembly and has found out some interesting details.
 Check out his <a href="https://github.com/mnaberez/vc1541dos">github repository</a>.

 # Fixes
-The CB2 was improperly lablöed as CA2.
+The CB2 was improperly labled as CA2.
 This is fixed in the Gerbers v0a.